philhoonoh/philhoonoh/README.md

 ## :monocle_face: Interests
 My main interests are Information Retrieval(IR) and Question Answering(QA). \
-I think every form of language including conversations, audio and text can be viewed as "question + (stimulus) = answer" format. (stimulus can be facial expressions, speaker's tone, and external text in conversations, audio, and text respectively)
+I think every form of language including conversations, audio and text can be viewed as "question + (stimulus) => answer" format. (stimulus can be (facial expressions, speaker's tone, and external text) in (conversations, audio, and text) respectively)

-Topics looking forward to dedicating on are fact verification, continual learning and prompt.
+Topics looking forward to dedicating on are question answering, fact verification, continual learning and prompt.
+1) Question Answering  (w/IR)
+    - Question Answering includes various interesting topics: MRC, ODQA, Multi-hop Retrieval, and etc.
+    - If any form of languages can be converted to "question + (stimulus) => answer", we can leverage potential of QA.
+    - Is it possible to build a NLP model that generalizes human languages to answer any questions? (questions that may require intuition, and creativity)
-1) Fact Verification
+2) Fact Verification
     - Answering questions based on misleading information would result in detrimental effects on society.
     - How does model discriminate facts from non-facts?
-2) Continual Learning
+3) Continual Learning
     - Informations out-dates very rapidly.
     - There needs to be efficient way of dealing with time domain in NLP models
     - If there is one, can we control the level of new information?
-3) Prompt
+4) Prompt
     - Every person has own its personality
     - Not just trainning human-like models but also reflecting each one's personality would be interesting.
     - Personally, using prompt is the most cost-effective way of making models to micmic personal distinct behaviors.
-    - Can we inject individual persona into machine using prompt?
+    - Can we inject individual persona into machine using prompt effectively ? (<strike>to create machine clone of human beings</strike>)

 ## 🛠 &nbsp;Tech Stack
 ![Python](https://img.shields.io/badge/-Python-05122A?style=for-the-badge&logo=python)&nbsp;